 It may not be the plague, but it’s for real.
-South by Southwest (SXSW) did not cancel its conference attended by 300,000 people from around the world because of fiction.
+South by Southwest (SXSW) did not cancel its conference attended by 300,000 people worldwide because of fiction.
 Italy did not quarantine 16 million people because of some fake news stories.
 Coronavirus as a pandemic may be overblown, but it’s real.
-I can’t believe I had to say the above but we live in a post-fact world where truth can be hard to decipher.
+I can’t believe I had to say the above, but we live in a post-fact world where truth can be hard to decipher.

 Note added on 6/5/20: Coronavirus is absolutely a pandemic.
 See this site for the latest statistics.

 Business, as we know it, has changed because of this.
 People are being sent home that have never worked remotely before.
 Schools are going virtual that have never held virtual classes previously.
 Online programs take about 18 months to develop, yet teachers are expected to modify the curriculum overnight.